Fi2zz/TypePicker/README.md

 1. Base on event
 2. Easy to display data on html element by using `data` event
 3. Support double views,flat view and single view
-4. Disabled date can be selected as end date while using `setData` funccion
+4. Disabled date can be selected as end date while using `setData` function
 5. Support Multi selection

 ## RUN DEMO